 Health practitioners have a critical role to play in assisting people with disability to leave hospital well and return to their homes or to suitable housing in the community.

-The Summer Foundation has been delivering projects, training and resources within mainstream health systems since 2016, with the aim of reducing RAC admission rates and length of time spent in hospital, improving housing outcomes and providing younger people with disability with the support they need to live well in the community.
+The Summer Foundation has been delivering projects, training and resources within mainstream health systems since 2016, with the aim of reducing RAC admission rates and the length of time spent in hospital, improving housing outcomes and providing younger people with disability with the support they need to live well in the community.

 These projects focus on: